kobakei/grenade/README.md

 ## Proguard

-If you use grenade with Parceler, [proguard setting of Parceler](https://github.com/johncarl81/parceler#configuring-proguard) is needed.
+If you use Grenade with Parceler, [proguard setting of Parceler](https://github.com/johncarl81/parceler#configuring-proguard) is needed.

 ## License